 You can also follow us on Facebook for useful updates on how to keep busy and safe whilst staying at home.

 What is coronavirus?

 COVID-19 or coronavirus is a new illness that has infected many people around the world.

 An easy read guide to coronavirus is available here, produced by inclusion north

 If you have it, you may have a fever (high temperature) and a cough.
+You may also loose your sense of smell and taste.
 Sometimes this can get worse and become severe pneumonia (a chest infection) which can make it difficult to breathe.